Make Funding More Fair Y’all

 10

-Southern states* rank in the bottom 10 states of average teacher salaries
+Southern states* rank in the bottom 10 states for average teacher salaries

 B